oshied/directord/docs/installation.md

 on a system, the `tools/dev-setup.sh` script can be used to install Directord into a virtual environment.

+Directord allows for the user to configure the application using environment variables, a configurations file, or command line switches.

+> NOTE: Because the user interface communicates with the server over a UNIX socket, the User and Server components are assumed to exist on the same machine.

 ### Bootstrap natively

 Directord provides a bootstrap method which uses a **catalog** file to run the